Medicare in Dist. of Columbia

 Washington, D.C. seniors and those eligible for Medicare can also refer to the following resources for additional information on Medicare within the District of Columbia.

-District of Columbia Medicare Savings Programs Qualified Washington, D.C. beneficiaries can save money on Medicare each year through savings programs for people with limited income or resources.
+District of Columbia Qualified Medicare Beneficiary Program Qualified Washington, D.C. beneficiaries can save money on Medicare each year through savings programs for people with limited income or resources.

 District of Columbia Health Insurance Counseling Project (HICP) This agency provides information to District of Columbia residents about Medicare, including assistance on understanding your Medicare rights/protections and how to submit an appeal or complaint about medical coverage or care.